GoofyNest/HardwareSpoofing/Factory-MSI.md

 ## Serial Number (/BS)
 > [!CAUTION]
+> Remember that you should not copy this serial number, use the one present on your board and randomize that one
-> Keep the same start `07D9` and the same size, but randomize the serial.
+> Keep the same start `07D9X40_` and the same size, but randomize the serial after the underline.
 ```
 07D9X40_J19K6852MC
 ```